Tumblr’s NSFW ban is arousing a surge of sex-based social networks

 Related: When prude investors cockblock sex tech, no one gets off

-With $2 million in new funding from the same anonymous investor who helped her launch the site, Gallop is planning an expansion, launching a Facebook-style timeline, with photos and text, as well as “reengineering the platform so that our user experience would be a lot less embarrassing.”
+With $2 million in new funding from the same anonymous investor who helped her launch the site, Gallop has launched a Facebook-style timeline, with photos and text, as well as “reengineering the platform so that our user experience would be a lot less embarrassing.”

 Gallop also wants to expand the content on offer into new areas, such as sex education and erotica.

 The timing is not coincidental.
 “When Tumblr announced the [NSFW] ban, that’s when I said to my team, let’s move forward,” says Gallop.
-(She was one of only two full-time employees on that team.)

 But MLNP is moving into crowded territory–not only new Tumblr-like alternatives, but social networks like Sharesome.
 It already looks like an NSFW version of Facebook, with lots of amateur dirty photos and videos–some rather polished, some absolutely not.
 However, it’s also loaded with profiles by professional porn creators, whose posts are teasers for their business.